benf549/Code-Notes/Intermediate/Video Notes.md

 The same logic applies to the `--a` and `a--` operators.

-preincrementing has higher precedence than postincrementing.
+pre-incrementing has higher precedence than post-incrementing.

 ```c
 int main()